simon-ritchie/apysc/docs_src/source/svg_text_span.md

 **[Returns]**

-- `svg_text`: SVGText
+- `svg_text`: SvgText
-  - A created `SVGText` instance.
+  - A created `SvgText` instance.

 <hr>

 **[Notes]**

- ・SVGText's y-coordinate zero-position starts at the bottom of a text.
+ ・SvgText's y-coordinate zero-position starts at the bottom of a text.
 So if you set y=0, a text becomes almost invisible.<hr>

 **[Examples]**